broadcasttechie/theatresignage-server/README.md

-theatresignage
+Theatre Signage Server
 ==============

-A Symfony project created on January 16, 2016, 8:54 pm.
+A Symfony project for the Theatre Signage server.

+CMS and Publisher for Theatre Promo Screens.

+Currently support images only.